 Gardens of Palácio de Cristal

 The gardens and the palace are quite near to the city center, so you can easily walk there.
 The gardens have 8 hectares and are quite romantic with a variety of Botanique species.
 The park also has spectacular panoramic views of the river Douro.

 Casa da Música is a modern concert hall designed by a Dutchman Rem Koolhaas.
 It turned out to be one of the city’s icons due to its unique and impressive contemporary architecture.
 You can go to a concert or simply do a guided tour.
 The concert hall also has a restaurant that serves gourmet food.
 It is well worth the visit, it is the furthest attraction of our list but you can go by subway.

 If you were able to do all these things in 48 hours we congratulate you 🙂 Your hours were well spent.

 What to Eat in Porto

-Portugal is a fantastic destination for foodies, it has delicious food and it is quite cheap, compared with other western destinations.
+Portugal is a fantastic destination for foodies, it has delicious food, port wine and it is quite cheap, compared with other western destinations.
 Porto, in particular, has some characteristic dishes like Francesinhas, tripes, and feijoada (beans with meat).
 Although you can find them in different regions of the county, they are best eaten in Porto.

 Francesinha: This is our favorite dish from Porto!
 It is a big sandwich, made with toasted bread, sausage, steak, ham covered with melted cheese and a spicy tomato sauce.
 It is delicious.